openhab/openhabian/README.md

 ## Hardware recommendation
-Let's put this first: our current recommendation is to get a RPi 4 with 2 or 4 GB, a 3A power supply and a 16 GB SD card.<br>
+Let's put this first: our current recommendation is to get a RPi 4 with 2 or 4 GB, a 3 A power supply and a 16 GB SD card.
 Also get another 32 GB or larger SD card and a USB card reader to make use of the ["auto backup" feature](docs/openhabian.md#Auto-Backup).
 ***
 ATTENTION:<br>
-Avoid getting the 8 GB model of RPi4.
-8 GB are waste of money and it has issues, you must [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram) or use the 64bit image (untested).
+Avoid getting the 8 GB model of RPi 4.
+8 GB are a waste of money and it has issues, you must [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram) or use the 64bit image (untested).
 ***
 ## Hardware and OS support